lidofinance/docs/docs/contracts/accounting-oracle.md

 **CL values**
 - `numValidators` — The number of validators on consensus layer that were ever deposited via Lido as observed at the reference slot.
-- `clBalanceGwei` — Cumulative balance of all Lido validators on the consensus layer as observed at the reference slot.
+- `clBalanceGwei` — Cumulative balance nominated in gwei of all Lido validators on the consensus layer as observed at the reference slot.
 - `stakingModuleIdsWithNewlyExitedValidators` — Ids of staking modules that have more exited validators than the number stored in the respective staking module contract as observed at the reference slot.
 - `numExitedValidatorsByStakingModule` — Number of ever exited validators for each of the staking modules from the stakingModuleIdsWithNewlyExitedValidators array as observed at the reference slot.

 **EL values**
 - `withdrawalVaultBalance` — The ETH balance of the Lido withdrawal vault as observed at the reference slot.
 - `elRewardsVaultBalance` — The ETH balance of the Lido execution layer rewards vault as observed at the reference slot.
-- `sharesRequestedToBurn` — The shares amount requested to burn through [Burner][4] as observed at the reference slot.
+- `sharesRequestedToBurn` — The shares amount requested to burn through [Burner](/contracts/burner) as observed at the reference slot.
 The value can be obtained in the following way:
 ```solidity
 (coverSharesToBurn, nonCoverSharesToBurn) = IBurner(burner).getSharesRequestedToBurn()
 sharesRequestedToBurn = coverSharesToBurn + nonCoverSharesToBurn
 ```

-**Decision**
+**Withdrawals finalization decision**
 - `withdrawalFinalizationBatches` — The ascendingly-sorted array of withdrawal request IDs obtained by calling WithdrawalQueue.calculateFinalizationBatches.
 Empty array means that no withdrawal requests should be finalized.
 - `simulatedShareRate` — The share/ETH rate with the 10^27 precision (i.e. the price of one stETH share in ETH where one ETH is denominated as 10^27) that would be effective as the result of applying this oracle report at the reference slot, with withdrawalFinalizationBatches set to empty array and simulatedShareRate set to 0.
 - `isBunkerMode` — Whether, based on the state observed at the reference slot, the protocol should be in the bunker mode.